Calculating... until our next FREE Code-Along Session. Secure your spot now

 Step 2: Think About How You Manage Your Sales

-Your sales database isn’t just a list—it’s a tool that should help you manage your sales process day-to-day.
+Your sales database isn’t just a list or a spreadsheet.
+It’s a tool that should help you manage your sales process day-to-day.
 Consider tracking:

 Remember, a good sales database evolves with your business.
 Start with the essentials, and you can always add more detail as you grow.